Topologically-based fractional diffusion and emergent dynamics with short-range interactions: Introduction and statement of main results

 In closing this section, a couple of remarks are in order. \begin{remark}({\bf A comparison with Motsch-Tadmor scaling}).
 It is instructive to compare the topological kernel \eqref{eqs:dist} which we rewrite as

 with the Motsch-Tadmor scaling \cite{MT2011} with local $\pshi(r)=\one_{r<R_0}$,

-In the former, the pairwise interaction between two ``agents'' depends on the density in an intermediate region of communication; in the latter, the communication of each ``agent'' depends on how rarefied is the crowd in its own geometric neighborhood. \end{remark}
+In the former, the pairwise interaction between two ``agents'' depends on the density in an intermediate region of communication; in the latter, the communication of each ``agent'' depends on how thin is the crowd in its own metric neighborhood. \end{remark}